KnowPulse-KnowledgeBase/howto-store-raw-phenotypic-data-in-KnowPulse/_episodes/02-The-data-collection-spreadsheet.md

 questions:
 - "How to fill your data in the template?"
 objectives:
-- "Providing a step by step demonstration on how to fill in a customized template."
+- "Providing a step by step demonstration on how to download and fill in a data collection spreadsheet."
 keypoints:
 - Make sure all the names under the name column match existing germplasm in KnowPulse.
 - Upload only one file under each project.